 This type of plan correlates the employer contribution formula with Federal Social Security benefits.
 The Internal Revenue Code allows additional allocations on the compensation in excess of the Social Security Taxable Wage Base because these dollars do not accrue social security benefits.

 A hybrid of the old defined benefit plans that companies used to have that promised a monthly benefit when you retired.
 The old defined benefit plan does not have an annual contribution limit, unlike your standard 401(k) profit sharing plans that has a limit of $49,000 per person (in 2011).
 We use the contribution rules from the defined benefit to fund the owner’s contribution in the cash balance plan, then we use testing rules to make a 5% to 7.5% contribution for the staff in the company’s 401(k) profit sharing plan.
 Sounds complicated, right?
 Well just look down below to see some examples that will help you visualize what can be done.
+Learn more about cash balance plans.

 Identifies the specific benefit that will be payable to you at retirement.
 Your basic retirement benefit is usually based on a formula that takes into account factors like the number of years a participant works for the employer (years of service) and the participant's salary.
 Your retirement benefit is generally provided in the form of regular payments over your lifetime beginning at what the plan calls "normal retirement age," which is typically age 65.
 This stream of periodic payments is generally known as a pension or sometimes called an annuity.